Managing Turnaround Times and Workloads in Healthcare Legal Teams

 Both are laudable objectives for any in-house Legal Department.
 But as the adage goes, what gets measured gets done: How can in-house lawyers team monitor and quantify their progress toward their goals?
 And how can they do it in a way that doesn’t add even more work?

-two women on laptop
+two women in office using laptop

 Monitoring the Legal Department Vital Signs